mozilla-l10n/localizer-documentation/src/tools/pontoon/ui.md

 Users can select locales to appear at the top of their Locales tab as a preferred locale.
 To add a locale to the preferred locale list, access the [user settings](users.md#locale-settings) page.

 Entries in the `LOCALES` tab above the green line are preferred locales.
-Entries below the green line are not preferred locales.
+Non-preferred locales are displayed below the green line, sorted alphabetically by language name.

-At the left of the entry, the translation for the source string in the selected locale is visible.
-At the right of the entry, the language name is visible in gray, while the locale code is displayed in green.
+Each row displays the translation for the source string in the selected locale.
+Above each entry, the language name is visible in gray, while the locale code is displayed in green.

 The `LOCALES` tab is useful for seeing what general style choices are made by other localization communities.
-When encountering a difficult string, a translator can reference the methods that have been used by other languages in making a stylistic decision.
+When encountering a difficult string, a translator can use other locales as a source of inspiration.

-Note that when using the `LOCALES` tab the translator should always opt for fluency in the working locale.
+Note that, when using the `LOCALES` tab, the translator should always opt for fluency in their own locale.
 Languages vary linguistically on many levels.
 The locales tab can be extremely useful, but should be used carefully, and rarely as the sole translation resource for translation.